 Ms. Cornett’s eclectic conducting credits include productions of both opera and musical theatre, such as Hansel and Gretel, Gianni Schicchi, Suor Angelica, Barnum, The Pirates of Penzance, A Funny Thing Happened on the Way to the Forum, Die Fledermaus, and Sweeney Todd.
 She is the originating Musical Director for NOW THIS!, a Washington based comedy group which performs totally improvised music theatre.
 For over eight years, she toured nationally throughout the United States with the political satire group The Capitol Steps.

-Cornett’s recordings include Opus Opera! with the Da Camera Singers, Domenic Argento’s Miss Havisham’s Wedding with conductor Sarah Watkins and the Sinfonia of St. Cecilia, Spirit by Northern Accord, Make Someone Happy with tenor Stanley Cornett, and Four More Years in the Bush Leaguesand I’m So Indicted with the Capitol Steps.
+Ms. Cornett’s recordings include Opus Opera! with the Da Camera Singers, Domenic Argento’s Miss Havisham’s Wedding with conductor Sarah Watkins and the Sinfonia of St. Cecilia, Spirit by Northern Accord, Make Someone Happy with tenor Stanley Cornett, Four More Years in the Bush Leagues and I’m So Indicted with the Capitol Steps.
 This past summer, Ms. Cornett recorded A Treasury of Polish Songswith Peabody faculty member Laura Kafka-Price, as well as a disc of clarinet sonatas by 20th Century New England composers with clarinetist Elizabeth Gunlogson.

-Cornett and her husband, tenor Stanley Cornett, make their home in Baltimore, where they are the extremely proud parents of two daughters, Lydia and Emily.
+Ms. Cornett and her husband, tenor Stanley Cornett, make their home in Baltimore, where they are the enormously proud parents of two young women, Lydia and Emily.